United Overseas Bank: History

-On 6 August 1935, businessman Wee Kheng Chiang, together with six other friends, established the bank after raising S$1 million.
-The bank was named United Chinese Bank (UCB) to emphasise its links to the Chinese population in Singapore.
+On 6 August 1935, Sarawak-born businessman Wee Kheng Chiang, together with six other partners, established the bank with a paid-up capital of S$1 million.
+The bank was originally incorporated as United Chinese Bank (UCB) and served the mainly Hokkien Chinese community in Singapore.
+Wee, being the largest shareholder, became its first chairman.
 In October 1935, UCB opened for business in the three-story Bonham Building.
-In 1965, the bank was renamed United Overseas Bank (Chinese name unchanged) to avoid duplication with another United Chinese Bank in Hong Kong (中国联合银行 (中國聯合銀行)), and opened its first overseas branch in Hong Kong.
+On 23 January 1965, UCB changed its name to United Overseas Bank (Chinese name unchanged) to avoid duplication with another United Chinese Bank in Hong Kong (中国联合银行 (中國聯合銀行)), and opened its first overseas branch in Hong Kong.

 In 1970, UOB was listed on the Joint Stock Exchange of Singapore and Malaysia.
 At the time, the stock exchange had an office in both Singapore and Kuala Lumpur.
 After it was publicly listed, the bank went through a series of targeted acquisitions.
 The bank first acquired the controlling stake of Chung Khiaw Bank in 1971, which expanded its domestic presence and also gave the bank offices in Malaysia and Hong Kong.
 A new logo for both United Overseas Bank and Chung Khiaw Bank was launched in January 1972.

-In 1973, UOB then acquired Lee Wah Bank, which provided services in Malaysia and Singapore.
-In that same year, the bank built a new 30-storey office tower in place of the Bonham Building, which was named the UOB Building (now known as UOB Plaza 2).
+In 1973, UOB acquired Lee Wah Bank, which was originally founded in 1920 by Eu Tong Sen with Cheong Yoke Choy as one of its co-founders and original directors, provided services in Malaysia and Singapore.
+In that same year, the bank built a new 30-storey office tower in place of the Bonham Building, which was named the UOB Building (now known as UOB Plaza Two).
 The company continued with acquisitions, with Far Eastern Bank in 1984, Westmont Bank (now known as UOB Philippines) and Radanasin Bank (now known as United Overseas Bank (Thai) Public Company Limited) in 1999.

-The bank then merged with the Overseas Union Bank Limited (OUB) in a deal estimated to be worth S$10 billion in 2001.
+In September 2001, UOB acquired Overseas Union Bank, then Singapore's fourth largest local bank, in a deal worth S$10 billion.

 In 2002, UOB started expanding into the Chinese market by opening a new full-service branch office in Shanghai and upgrading of its Beijing office to a full-service branch.

-On 18 January 2019, UOB was listed in the Bloomberg Gender-Equality Index (GEI) for the first time in recognition of gender equality.
+On 16 January 2019, UOB was listed in the Bloomberg Gender-Equality Index (GEI) for the first time in recognition of gender equality.

+On 14 January 2022, UOB purchased Citigroup's consumer banking franchise in Indonesia, Malaysia, Thailand and Vietnam for about S$5 billion.